kleis-technology/terraform-training/tutorials/TP5/README.md

   # No arguments for now
 }
 ```
-This simply declares that we want to use the module `cluster`
+This simply declares to use the module `cluster`.
 * From the github repository `meyerx/terraform-example-modules.git`
 * Located in the `//modules/cluster`
 * With version `?ref=v0.1.0` (i.e., Git tag in this case)